How to Play Liverpool Rummy? Rules, Gameplay, Variations Explained

 Forming Melds

 In Liverpool rummy, players focus on making forms through sets and runs that meet the round's specific requirement.
-In order to play the remaining cards from their hands, they must first complete their hands Contract.
+In order to play the remaining cards from their hands, they must first complete their hand Contract.
 Here is an example of forming melds:

 Laying Down Melds